Forestry Research

 - Broadleaf Silviculture Project - Investigating the establishment and management of broadleaf crops

-- Transformation of Sitka spruce to CCF
+- TranSSFor Project – Transformation of Sitka spruce stands to Continuous Cover Forestry (CCF)

 - Ash restructuring - Group selection and underplanting of ash stands to mitigate ash dieback